mzlmkrts/AI-CV-Generator/README.md

 # AI-Powered CV & Cover-Letter Generator

-A command-line tool that takes your `profile.json` and a job description, uses the OpenAI API to generate a tailored, ATS-optimized CV **and** a formal cover letter, compiles both from LaTeX templates, and outputs professional PDF files.
+A command-line tool that takes your `profile.json` and a job description, uses the OpenAI API to generate a tailored, ATS-optimized **CV** and **cover letter**, compiles them from LaTeX templates, and outputs professional PDF files.

 ---

 ## 🔍 Features

-- ✅ **Strict mode**: ATS-optimized CV without adding any new content
+- ✅ **Strict mode**: ATS-optimized CV using only your data
-- ✅ **Creative mode**: Improves clarity and rewords slightly while remaining ATS-friendly
+- ✅ **Creative mode**: Enhanced readability while remaining factual and ATS-friendly
-- ✅ Generates a professional **cover letter body** based strictly on your profile
+- ✅ Generates a personalized **cover letter** using real profile content only
-- ✅ Clean, customizable **LaTeX** templates for both CV and cover letter
+- ✅ Clean, customizable **LaTeX** templates
-- ✅ Produces print-ready **PDF files** in seconds
+- ✅ Produces high-quality **PDFs** for CV and cover letter

 ---